Skip to content

 Ending Tip: When planning a trip to the South of France the hardest thing will be deciding where to stop and where to skip, especially if you’ve never been and have no mental image of the land.
 Know this: anywhere you stay you’ll be close to myriad different places.

-For instance, Nice is only 20 minutes from Eze, 40 minutes from Monaco and 40 minutes from Cannes.
+For instance, Nice is only 20 minutes from Eze, 40 minutes from Monaco, and 40 minutes from Cannes.
 Aix en Provence is 25 minutes from Marseille and an hour from Avignon.

-Don’t stress about where to go.
+My point: don’t stress about where to go.

 If you don’t like where you booked use it as a base for incredible day trips or just drive around and see what you find.